uniport/uniport-gateway/docs/src/main/mkdocs/content/04-customization/include-dynamic-configuration.md

 This Middleware is a combination of `authorization` and `bearerOnly` Middlewares and accepts a **superset** of both Middleware configurations.
 It checks whether the incoming request has an Access Token in its session under the configured `sessionScope` (`authorization`) that fulfills the configured JWT claims (`bearerOnly`).

 The name already indicates that the value in the `Authorization` header of the incoming request is not modified but passed through as is.
-This is necessary if a frontend already sends JWTs that need to reach the backend, but the Portal-Gateway still wants to enforce authN/authZ.
+This is necessary if a frontend already sends JWTs that need to reach the backend, but the Uniport-Gateway still wants to enforce authN/authZ.

 --8<-- "content/04-customization/include-base-auth-handler-options.md"